TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production/planning-for-production.md

 ### Health checks are expensive

-In order to keep real-time health-check data and make it available to the Health-check API, Tyk needs to record information for every request, in a rolling window - this is an expensive operation and can limit throughput - you have two options: switch it off, or get a box with more cores.
+In order to keep real-time health-check data and make it available to the Health-check API, Tyk needs to record information for every request, in a rolling window - this is an expensive operation and can limit throughput.
+Therefore [enable_health_checks](/docs/tyk-oss-gateway/configuration/) option is deprecated from version 3.0.7 and 3.2.2 and disabled by default from version 4.0.
+It is recommended to either remove the configuration or set it to false for earlier versions.

 ### Use the optimisation settings
 The below settings will ensure connections are effictevily re-used, removes a transaction from the middleware run that enforces org-level rules, enables the new rate limiter (by disabling sentinel rate limiter) and sets Tyk up to use an in-memory cache for session-state data to save a round-trip to Redis for some other transactions.